Elehuris Montero Player Props: Rockies vs. Reds

 Reds Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Reds pitching staff ranks 14th in the league.
+- The pitching staff for the Reds has a collective 8.7 K/9, which ranks 15th in the league.

-- The Reds have a 4.87 team ERA that ranks 27th across all MLB pitching staffs.
+- The Reds' 4.89 team ERA ranks 27th among all MLB pitching staffs.

-- Reds pitchers combine to surrender 91 total home runs at a clip of 1.2 per game (to rank 22nd in the league).
+- Reds pitchers combine to rank 23rd in baseball in home runs allowed (94 total, 1.3 per game).

-- Lively (4-4 with a 4.07 ERA and 41 strikeouts in 42 2/3 innings pitched) makes the start for the Reds, his seventh of the season.
+- Abbott makes the start for the Reds, his fourth of the season.
+He is 3-0 with a .00 ERA and 12 strikeouts in 17 2/3 innings pitched.

-- The righty last pitched on Thursday against the Kansas City Royals, when he tossed 5 2/3 innings, allowing two earned runs while giving up 10 hits.
+- In his last outing on Saturday against the Houston Astros, the left-hander tossed six scoreless innings while surrendering four hits.

-- The 31-year-old has put up a 4.07 ERA and 8.8 strikeouts per nine innings in eight games this season, while giving up a batting average of .255 to his opponents.
+- The 24-year-old has amassed an ERA of .00, with 6.1 strikeouts per nine innings, in three games this season.
+Opponents have a .161 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.